 A relative newcomer to the Abu Dhabi dining scene.
 This modern chic space plays homage to Emirati culture and values through its inspired decor, but the real star at Erth is definitely the food.

-The menu may not be entirely traditional Emirati, but everything on your plate is locally sourced from farms around the UAE.
+The menu may not be entirely traditional Emirati, but everything on your plate is locally sourced from farms around the UAE, earning the ‘modern Emirati cuisine’ classification.

 A Real Emirati Dining Experience

-As well as the various restaurants around town offering Emirati cuisine, there are other culinary experiences that you should consider incorporating into your trip.
+In addition to the various restaurants around town offering Emirati cuisine, you should consider incorporating other culinary experiences into your trip.

-One option, is to have a traditional Emirati meal inside an Emirati home.
-In order to do this you do not need to quickly find yourself a friendly Emirati and wrangle a dinner invitation… although it would be fabulous if you could!
+One option is to have a traditional Emirati meal inside an Emirati home.
+To do this, you do not need to find a friendly Emirati and wrangle a dinner invitation quicklyโฆ although it would be fabulous if you could!

-There are some ways as a tourist you can get a real taste of Emirati hospitality.
-One option is to book a ‘Savour a traditional meal with an Emirati’ experience on AirBnB experiences.
+There are ways to get a real taste of Emirati hospitality as a tourist.
+One option is to book a โSavour a traditional meal with an Emiratiโ experience on AirBnB experiences.

-Another way to learn about Emirati hospitality is to attend a coffee-drinking ceremony at the House of the Artisans, situated in Al Hosn.
-These usually take place daily at 2:00 p.m., but do call ahead to avoid disappointment.
+Another way to learn about Emirati hospitality is to attend a coffee-drinking ceremony at the House of the Artisans, which is situated in Al Hosn.
+These usually occur daily at 2:00 p.m but do call ahead to avoid disappointment.
 For more information, click here.

 Other Places to Get Arabic Cuisine in Abu Dhabi

 In addition to the Emirati restaurants listed above, numerous Middle Eastern restaurants around town offer flavours from throughout the region.
-Here are some of our favourites:
+Some of the best Middle Eastern restaurants in Abu Dhabi include:

-• Beirut Sur Mer – Situated in the Mamsha area of Saadiyat Island, Beirut Sur Mer offers the full range of Lebanese mezze dishes and grills right by the sea.
-For bookings and more information click here.
+- Beirut Sur MerโSituated in the Mamsha area of Saadiyat Island, Beirut Sur Mer offers the full range of Lebanese mezze dishes and grills right by the sea.
+It’s a great family dining spot and offers some seriously tasty Iftars during Ramadan.
+It’s one to watch out for.
+For more information, click here.

 Before you go… Important things to consider when planning a trip to Abu Dhabi